XilinJia/Podcini/README.md

   * Swipe actions are brought to perform anything on the multi-select menu, and there is a Combo swipe action
 * Downward swipe triggered feeds update
   * in Subscriptions view, all feeds are updated
-  * in FeedInfo view, only the single feed is updated
+  * in FeedEpisodes view, only the single feed is updated
 * in episode list view, if episode has no media, TTS button is shown for fetching transcript (if not exist) and then generating audio file from the transcript.
 TTS audio files are playable in the same way as local media (with speed setting, pause and rewind/forward)
 * Long-press on the action button on the right of any episode list brings up more options
 * Deleting and updating feeds are performed promptly
-* Local search for feeds or episodes can be separately specified on title, author(feed only), description(including transcript in episodes), and comment (My opinion)
+* Local search for feeds or episodes can be separately specified on title, author (feed only), description (including transcript in episodes), and comment (My opinion)

 ### Queues